 Cytokines and testosterone

 Cytokine signals play a role in embryo development to infection or disease response to cognitive function.
-They are important piece to maintain healthy aging.
+They are important pieces to maintain healthy aging.

 Myokines are cytokines that signal muscles to flex or contract.